An American Holiday

 “Warmonger bastards.
 They think they run the world.”

-"You need a pint my friend.”
+“You need a pint my friend.”
 I look up at her and blink.
 “I told The Eye we’re leaving early.
 Come on.
-I’m dying of t’irst.”
+I’m dying of the t’irst.”

 Six hours later, we leave the pub broke and restless.
 Kate, Kimlani, and I wander through the winding streets of Temple Bar.
 We eat chicken kebobs and drip yellow sauce down our blouses.
 We weave through the crowds and instinctively move towards the River Liffey, the border that separates the North and South sides of the city.
 At the top of the Millennium Bridge, Kimlani hands me a soda bottle filled with several inches of Bacardi.